 AIMS: This exploratory trial examines the feasibility of implementing a social norms marketing campaign to reduce student drinking in universities in Wales, and evaluating it using cluster randomised trial methodology.
 METHODS: Fifty residence halls in 4 universities in Wales were randomly assigned to intervention or control arms.
 Web and paper surveys were distributed to students within these halls (n = 3800), assessing exposure/contamination, recall of and evaluative responses to intervention messages, perceived drinking norms and personal drinking behaviour.
 Measures included the Drinking Norms Rating Form, the Daily Drinking Questionnaire and AUDIT-C. RESULTS: A response rate of 15% (n = 554) was achieved, varying substantially between ...

-Abstract Background Incorrect perceptions of high rates of peer alcohol and tobacco use are predicti...
+Abstract Background Previous research suggests that perceptions of peer substance use are associated...

 <p>Aims: This exploratory trial examines the feasibility of implementing a social norms market...